-Anything that you might say or do on the Christmas night out is bound to be mentioned the next day, so think before you speak and conduct yourself accordingly.
+Anything that you might say or do on the office party is bound to be mentioned the next day, so think before you speak and conduct yourself accordingly.

 To save any potentially embarrassing moments, make sure everyone knows and has agreed to the dress code before the event.

 There is nothing worse than turning up to a party where everyone is dressed completely different to you.